kkumer/gepard/docs/source/developer.rst

 This took about 15 seconds on my machine on old hybrid Fortran/Python gepard with paralelization.
-At some point, it took about 23 seconds on the pure Python code, without paralelization!
+Now it takes about 30 seconds on this new pure Python code, without paralelization!
-Then it grew to 29 seconds, I think after introducing general flavor structre with matrices.
+(By the way, to parallelize present Python code, one should maybe just switch from ``einsum`` to ``dot`` for numpy array summations, and use proper version of numpy.)

 Code style